PennyLaneAI/pennylane/doc/concepts/quantum_nodes.rst

     :width: 70%
     :target: javascript:void(0);

     Quantum nodes are seen differently depending on the computational device.
-A classical device merely sees a callable function which transforms quantum information.
+A classical device merely sees a callable function which transforms classical information.
 A quantum device sees a higher resolution version, with quantum gates and measurements.

 :html:`<br>`

 So long as we provide some mechanism for evaluating quantum nodes (i.e., a quantum computing device or simulator), a classical computing device can treat it as it would any other callable function which manipulates classical data.
-We can thus connect quantum nodes with classical transformations to build complex multistage hybrid quantum-classical computations.
+We can thus connect quantum nodes with classical transformations to build complex multistage :ref:`hybrid quantum-classical computations <hybrid_computation>`.

 .. rubric:: Footnotes